World Health Day: 2016: diabetes

 Rates of diabetes worldwide (per 1,000 inhabitants) — world average was 2.8%.

 The WHO focused World Health Day 2016, on diabetes – a largely preventable and treatable non-communicable disease that is rapidly increasing in numbers in many countries, most dramatically in low- and middle-income countries.
 Simple lifestyle measures have been shown to be effective in preventing or delaying the onset of type 2 diabetes, including maintaining normal body weight, engaging in regular physical activity, and eating a healthy diet.
 Diabetes can be controlled and managed to prevent complications through diagnosis, self-management education, and affordable treatment.
 The WHO estimates about 422 million people in the world have diabetes, with the disease the direct cause of some 1.5 million deaths.
 The goals of WHD 2016 are (1) scale up prevention, (2) strengthen care, and (3) enhance surveillance.

 2017: Depression: Let's Talk

-An 1892 lithograph of a woman diagnosed with depression.

 World Health Day 2017, celebrated on 7 April, aims to mobilize action on depression.
 This condition affects people of all ages, from all walks of life, in all countries.
 It impacts on people's ability to carry out everyday tasks, with consequences for families, friends, and even communities, workplaces, and health care systems.
 At worst, depression can lead to self-inflicted injury and suicide.
 A better understanding of depression – which can be prevented and treated – will help reduce the stigma associated with the illness, and lead to more people seeking help.